Terminator-J/crdroid_install_docs/10/enchilada.md

   Bootloader must be [unlocked](https://xdaforums.com/t/oneplus-6-unlock-bootloader-flash-twrp-root-nandroid-efs-backup.3792643/).
 Re-locking after installation is not supported.

   Must have [OxygenOS 11.1.2.2 firmware](https://oxygenos.oneplus.net/OnePlus6Oxygen_22.J.62_OTA_0620_all_2111252336_287bcb1636d743d3.zip) in your current slot.
-This does NOT mean you need to go back to stock first; it DOES mean that you have updated firmware partitions since the last time using MSMTool or a "back to stock" fastboot ROM zip.
+  This does NOT mean you need to go back to stock first.
+  It DOES mean that you have updated firmware partitions since the last time using MSMTool or a "back to stock" fastboot ROM zip.
   If you're not sure, follow the firmware updating guide for enchilada from the LineageOS wiki [here](https://wiki.lineageos.org/devices/enchilada/fw_update/), or [use MSMTool](https://xdaforums.com/t/op6-latest-10-3-8-collection-of-unbrick-tools.3914109/) to go back to stock OxygenOS with locked bootloader and start updating via OTA until you're up to date.

 - Computer setup:

   Must have current AOSP "platform-tools" installed and/or on your $PATH.

-  - Use current release from [developer.android.com](https://developer.android.com/studio/releases/platform-tools.html), not "all in one" bundles or out-of-date packages from your Linux distro.
+  Use current release from [developer.android.com](https://developer.android.com/studio/releases/platform-tools.html), not "all in one" bundles or out-of-date packages from your Linux distro.

   Must have working adb/fastboot USB drivers.

-  - For Windows: You need to install [OnePlus USB drivers](https://drive.google.com/file/d/1L7EZGx5mgeQYXO19Vsp9FWu9GXhF45Qs/view) for fastboot in OEM Bootloader, and [Google USB drivers](https://developer.android.com/studio/run/win-usb) for "userspace fastboot" environment within crDroid Recovery.
+  For Windows: You need to install [OnePlus USB drivers](https://drive.google.com/file/d/1L7EZGx5mgeQYXO19Vsp9FWu9GXhF45Qs/view) for fastboot in OEM Bootloader, and [Google USB drivers](https://developer.android.com/studio/run/win-usb) for "userspace fastboot" environment within crDroid Recovery.

   NOTE: Use of PowerShell [v7.x or newer](https://github.com/PowerShell/PowerShell/releases), and [Windows Terminal](https://apps.microsoft.com/detail/9N0DX20HK701?hl=en-us&gl=US&ocid=pdpshare) is highly recommended.

-  - For Linux or MacOS: Drivers included in any release within the last few years typically work already.
+  For Linux or MacOS: Drivers included in any release within the last few years typically work already.

   For more info/troubleshooting, see [the adb and fastboot guide](https://wiki.lineageos.org/adb_fastboot_guide) on the LineageOS wiki.